[Fix] The application was unable to start correctly (0xc0000005)

 bootrec /rebuildbcd

-Windows Updates often contain fixes for some bugs and glitches but they are also notorious for giving way to new issues on people’s computers.
-However, in this step, we will be checking for any updates for your Operating system because Microsoft often patches any issues that come from their updates.
-In order to do that, follow the guide below.
+Windows Updates often contain fixes for various bugs and glitches, but they are also notorious for giving rise to new issues on people’s computers.
+However, in this step, we will be checking for any updates to your Operating System, as Microsoft frequently patches any problems resulting from their updates.
+To do so, please follow the guide below.

 Open Windows Settings and Click Update & Security To Check For Updates